mbaumer/us_hep_funding/docs/_states/TX.md

 <a name="TX-13"></a>
 [Back to top](#top)
 ## TX-13 -- Rep. Mac Thornberry (R)
+### Committees
+Mac Thornberry is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016